cs2github/docker-wkhtmltopdf/README.md

 # wkhtmltopdf Docker container

-A Docker container with wkhtmltopdf on top of Debian:jessie
+A Docker container with wkhtmltopdf on top of Debian:bullseye

-> Debian 8 (Jessie)
+> Debian 11 (Bullseye)

-> wkhtmltopdf 0.12.4 (with patched qt)
+> wkhtmltopdf 0.12.6.1 (with patched qt)

 ## Usage